PseudoKnight/CHSpigot/README.md

 # CHSpigot

-Gives access to methods available in Spigot but not Bukkit.
+Gives access to API available in Spigot but not Bukkit.
-These functions are more subject to changes and deprecation than typical CH functions, so you'll need to keep the scripts that use this updated.
+These functions and events are more subject to changes and deprecation than typical CH functions, so you'll need to keep the scripts that use this updated.

 ## Function Documentation